Wood-Look Vinyl Flooring

 Variety of Sizes

-Planks and tiles that look like wood come in various shapes and sizes.
+Armstrong vinyl flooring planks and tiles that look like wood come in various shapes and sizes.
 Plank-shaped tiles are the most popular, especially on-trend wide-width planks 5" and up.
 Some designs, especially higher end ones that mimic the look of reclaimed hardwood, also come in mixed widths for a more authentic overall appearance.

 NOTE:Integrity Flooring does not carry every style of product.
 Check with us first about a particular product or to see if your product choice is available for special order.